 Meet the Ya-Hoo Crew

-Paityn, a recent graduate from the University of Idaho and newly crowned Miss Capital City, will be returning for her third year of guiding.
+Paityn, a University of Idaho Grad and middle school teacher, will be returning for her fourth year of guiding.
 Growing up Paityn played various sports, competed in figure skating, and spent every chance she had around horses.
 Her passion for learning and horses has continued with her and has helped her in becoming a valuable part of the Ya-Hoo crew.

 Shiras is a three year old Blue Merle Australian Shepherd who loves fetch and Huckleberries.
 Having started work for Ya-Hoo at 7 weeks old he knows all the trails like the back of his paw.